Empty-nesting. Down-sizing. Escape to the country. How to manage a life transition by travelling light with Feng Shui.

 A stint at housesitting

 The next question to address is where am I going to live?
 It may sound counter-intuitive to have let go of my apartment before having the answer but I’m not fazed by this.
-I want to take my time to decide where I to live next and not rush into it.
+I want to take my time to decide where live next and not rush into it.
 To consider my options in a way I couldn’t while keeping house and running a business on my own.
 It’s often the case we need to let go of the shore and set sail before the promised land comes into view.
 It could be days or it could be months before I knew.
 Rather than reach a hasty decision I’m prepared to wait and enjoy the journey.

 For sure I’d loved living in South Buckinghamshire along the Thames, with plenty of clients and good friends around me.
 At the same time I yearned for a more rural lifestyle with fewer cars and less bustle.
 I’d recently discovered the hidden delights of Oxford but living in the city itself didn’t appeal.
 Maybe a nearby village would suit me better?
 But where to start looking?
 I didn’t have a single lead to go on.